Great Grand Masti: Plot

 One day they meet in a bar and decide to enjoy their lives together.
 They decide to go to Amar's village to sell off his family Haveli (old mansion) and meanwhile have fun with the hot and sexy ladies in the village.
 When they reach the village, they find out that people are scared of the Haveli.
 An old man tells them that there used to be a father-daughter duo who lived in the haveli 50 years ago, the daughter, Ragini was very beautiful and many boys were smitten by her beauty but her father never let any guy near her.
-At the age of 20, Ragini died due to snake bite but her soul still resides in the haveli in search of a man who'll do masti with her.
+At the age of 20, Ragini died due to a snake bite but her soul still resides in the haveli in search of a man who'll do masti with her.
 The guys laugh it off and proceed towards the haveli, there they meet a very hot girl who's been living secretly in the haveli as she is alone and has nowhere to go.
-The boys hire her as their maid and each one starts trying to attract her.
-Soon it is revealed that she is indeed Ragini and she informs the boys that one of them must have sex with her in order to free her soul and whoever does so will die.
+The boys hire her as their maid and each tries to attract her.
+Ragini informs the boys that one of them must have sex with her in order to free her soul and whoever does so will die.
 The boys get scared and try escaping the mansion but to no avail.
-Prem commits to doing so in front of Ragini to buy them some time and meanwhile they hire Babu Rangeela, a male prostitute to have sex with Ragini.
-But on the last moment their wives show up and Ragini turns Babu into a chicken.
+Prem commits to doing so to buy them some time and in the meanwhile, they hire Babu Rangeela, a male prostitute to have sex with Ragini.

+At the last moment their wives show up and Ragini turns Babu into a chicken.
 Ragini makes the boys do weird stuff in front of their wives and in-laws who join them at the haveli so they would leave.
-When the boys see that their wives are secretly fasting for them even when Ragini depicted them off as such perverts in front of them, they decide to confront Ragini.
+When the boys see that their wives are secretly fasting for them even when Ragini depicted them as such perverts in front of them, they decide to confront Ragini.
 They meet Ragini and tell her they won't have sex with her and she can't harm them as their wives are fasting for their long lives.
 Ragini hurts them but they light a fire around her and call her father's spirit to help them.
 Rather Babu's spirit comes (who was cooked by the three wives) and has sex with Ragini hence satisfying her urge.
 Babu and Ragini leave the world together and the three couples live happily ever after.